-Devabhasha – Note from the Founder
+Devabhasha – From the Desk of the Founder

 “When I was young, I used to hear my unlettered grandmother– dadima, learning meticulously – the uccharan, the correct pronunciation of beautiful stuties and stotras.
 The Sanskrit sound, its rhythm, would mesmerize me.